Cardosaum/cv/content/home/about.md

 **Matheus Cardoso has a lot of fun solving biological problems through programming.**

-Bioinformatician, work with data analysis in the area of genomics and proteomics, developing software that automatically promotes statistics on monoclonal antibodies.<br />
+Computer Science student, work with data analysis in the area of genomics and proteomics, developing software that automatically promotes statistics on monoclonal antibodies.<br />
 His work mainly involves machine learning techniques, data mining, data analysis and data visualization.
 As a result, in addition to working in the area of biological sciences, He also have a strong focus on data science.